Year of Call: 1993

 Discrimination & Equality | Employment | Human Rights

+Nominated for Outstanding Contribution to Diversity & Inclusion Award at the Chambers and Partners UK Bar Awards 2019.
 Listed by Power 100 (2016) as one of Britain’s most influential people with a disability.
-Awarded Bar Council “Pro Bono Lawyer for the Year” in 2003.
-"A passionate fighter for the legal rights of disabled people and other discriminated groups...John is more than just a barrister!"
+Awarded Bar Council "Pro Bono Lawyer for the Year" in 2003.

-John specialises in all kinds of anti-discrimination work and employment law.
-He was the first barrister to receive guidance from the EAT about disabled people's rights before any court or tribunal.
+John was the first barrister to receive guidance from the EAT about disabled people's rights before any court or tribunal.
 In 2016 John was listed by Power 100 as one of Britain's most influential people with a disability.
 In 2015 John hosted the European Commission's Monitoring Conference in Brussels on the Rights of People with Disabilities and the Courts.

 John successfully challenged the state honour system in Trindad for fostering differences and not being in compliance with international law.
 He also successfully challenged the terms offered to part-time high court judges as discriminatory at Croydon Employment Tribunal.